Things to Know Before Traveling to Ngari

 What Can You Eat in Ngari?

 Ngari is sparsely populated, and it is difficult to supply materials, so things will be more expensive than in other areas.
 The quality of food along the way is not very high and the quantity is small.
 There are many Sichuan restaurants.
 In some places, you will encounter Tibetan restaurants.
 You can drink some Butter tea, sweet tea, air-dried meat, etc., which is helpful for adapting to cold weather and reducing the discomfort caused by high-altitude sickness.
-If you are not used to it, you can prepare some food before departure, such as bread, milk, biscuits, chocolates, canned food, quickly served noodles, etc. You can also take some food with vitamins, , such as vegetables and fruits.
+If you are not used to it, you can prepare some food before departure, such as bread, milk, biscuits, chocolates, canned food, quickly served noodles, etc. You can also take some food with vitamins, such as vegetables and fruits.
 Try to slow down during activities, and do not jump or run.
-Please don’t forget the drinking lots of water.
+Please don’t forget to drink lots of water.
 You can buy all the above food in Shiquanhe Town (where there is the Administrative Office of Ngari Prefectural) or Purang County or Lhasa before you go ahead to Mt.
 Kailash and Lake Manasarovar.

 Where to Accommodate in Ngari?

-Please make your expectation of the accommodation in Ngari as low as possible.
+Please make your expectations of the accommodation in Ngari as low as possible.
 Located in western Tibet, the lodging condition of Ngari is really poor.
 You can only take a shower in a few hotels in Shiquanhe Town or the village of Darchen or the Manasarovar lakeside.
-The temples along with the kora route also offer basic lodging facilities, like dormitory beds.
+The temples along with the Kora route also offer basic lodging facilities, like dormitory beds.
 But if you visit Ngari during the peak season, please consider taking tents and sleeping bags for unexpected situations.

 What Do I Need to Pack for Traveling to Ngari?

 The average altitude of Ngari is over 4,500 meters (14,764 feet).
 It's said that highland trekking is equivalent to carrying 30kg weight in flatlands.
 Thus, please try to pack light, especially don’t carry all your belongings when visiting Mt.
-Kailash and Lake Manasarovar.
-Because you will feel too tired to walk on the plateau.
+Kailash and Lake Manasarovar because you will feel too tired to walk on the plateau.
 Besides, although Ngari is warm in the daytime of summer, the temperature could go down to below Zero at night.
 So, the following stuff should be on your must-carry list.

 Sunglasses, sunscreen, lip balm, winter clothes, flashlights, anti-cold medicine, and garbage bags, etc.